 Who doesn’t love a good, multi-purpose tool?
 These days, people are turning to flat irons to do far more than just straightening their hair.
 The trend these days is to use a straightener to achieve beautifully buoyant curls in no time flat.
-You may be wondering how exactly to curl hair with flat iron, so we decided to break it all down in just a few foolproof steps.
+You may be wondering how exactly to curl hair with a flat iron, so we decided to break it all down in just a few foolproof steps.

 How to Curl Hair with Flat Iron

 Learning how to curl your hair with a straightener is truly a game-changer.
 If you plan on changing looks on a trip, it makes packing easier, too!
 The type of curls it makes is more similar to a curling iron rather than a hot wand, however.

 Curls will be focused on the lower portion of hair.
 Once they are shaken out with the fingertips, however, you’ll achieve the most natural look.

 Before you learn how to curl hair with a flat iron, making sure you’re using a quality tool is key.
 Being forced to use a cheap curling iron is no fun and the same goes for straighteners.

 Not all flat irons are created equal.
 Avoid products that are too cheap, but bear in mind that you don’t need the most expensive flat iron, either.
 When searching for a good tool that will curl as well as straighten, look for a ceramic flat iron with really high heat.
 The ceramic quality ensures the tool will get really hot, which is essential for using a flat iron for straightening.

 Look for one that gets up to 400 degrees or higher, as well.
 This way you can curl hair with flat iron because the outside also gets pretty hot.
 Just be careful not to burn yourself!